Review: Is The SEO Framework the Best Free SEO Plugin?

 - Local SEO: The Local SEO extension lets Search Engines know where your business is located and practicing.

-- Transporter: The Transporter extensions allows you to export and import your SEO settings from site to site.
+- Transporter: The Transporter extensions allow you to export and import your SEO settings from site to site.

 Is the SEO Framework Your One-Stop SEO Plugin?